 I was looking at BHG.com and they have drapes that are quite popular now with a band of a colored or patterned fabric added to the bottom.
 They are so attractive and add a little pick-me-up to drapes you already own or make new.
 Might be worth the thought!

 Sew a decorative trim over the top.....bias tape, matching strip of fabric.
 If you have a decorative stitch sewing machine, do a decorative stitch in a color to match your room.
-If you have no sewing machine, all is not lost.
-Do the same decorating with no sew glue.
-It works fine.

 Is there a way to cover the pinholes made in the thermal backing when altering draperies?